-This course focuses on Nursing knowledge and skills necessary to conduct a physical assessment on a healthy adult.
-Some common deviations from normal will be included.
-The level of skill to be attained is comparable to the admission nursing assessment in an acute care setting.
-In Level I, first year of the Nursing program, emphasis is on the nursing student as a caregiver.
+This course focuses on nursing knowledge and skills necessary to conduct an adult physical assessment and document assessment findings on a healthy adult.
+Deviations from normal adult physical assessment and geriatric assessment findings will also be identified.
+The level of skill to be attained is comparable to the nursing assessment in an acute care setting.
+Students expand in the usage of critical thinking and the nursing process, legal and ethical issues in nursing practice, communication strategies, safety and infection control, cultural concepts and culturally responsive care, loss and grief, as well as, factors promoting physiological and psychosocial health through client/patient education that are integrated throughout the curriculum in this course.
+In level I, first year, first semester of the nursing program, emphasis is on the nursing student as a care giver and the responsibilities this entails.
+This course includes an embedded laboratory component.